Skip to content ↓

 We encourage all Sixth Form students to explore their post 18 options, whether that is University, apprenticeships, employment, a Gap year or other education or training.
 Opportunities for exploring future choices are available throughout the two years of Sixth Form.

-Students attend sessions on how to write effective personal statements for both University and Apprenticeship applications.
-Each person applying through The Universities and College Admission service (UCAS ) receives individual form tutor support, support from the Careers Leader and a one to one meeting with the Director of Sixth Form.
-Students seeking an alternative route will be invited to attend an individual guidance interview with our Careers Advisor.
+Students attend sessions on how to write effective personal statements for both university and Apprenticeship applications.
+Each person applying through The Universities and College Admission service (UCAS ) receives individual form tutor support, support from the Careers Leader, Sixth Form Manager and a one-to-one meeting with the Director of Sixth Form.
+Students seeking an alternative route will be invited to attend an individual guidance interview with our Careers Advisor and discuss their plans for their next steps with the Careers Leader.

 Additional careers support that Year 12 and 13 students receive includes the following: